acorderob/sd-webui-prompt-postprocessor/README.md

 By default it ignores repeated content and also tries to clean up the prompt after removing the tags, but these can also be changed in the settings.

+## License

+MIT

+## Contact

+If you have any questions or concerns, please leave an issue, or start a thread in the discussions.